APISENSE/docs/en/1.3.0/guide/sdk/index.md

 ## Usage

-At this point, you should be able to create an instance of Apisense SDK using:
+At this point, you should be able to create an instance of APISENSE SDK using:

 	#import "apisense/APISENSE.h"
 	APISENSE* sdk = [[APISENSE alloc] init]; // Standard initialization